PedroFK/stock-monitor-backend/readme.md

 - **Fastify**: A web framework for Node.js.
 - **Yahoo Finance2**: A library to fetch stock market data.
-- **ts-node**: A TypeScript execution engine for Node.js, used for running TypeScript files directly.
+- **tsx**: A fast TypeScript execution engine for Node.js, designed to run TypeScript files directly.

 3. Create a .env file in the root directory and add your environment variables:
     ```bash